MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome-bootstrap/README.md

 # Release Notes

+## 1.1.3 (Jan 28, 2015)
+* Undo: Move setting of gradle properties from js to chrome-bootstrap gradle, since it broke older cca versions

 ## 1.1.2 (Jan 27, 2015)
 * Move setting of gradle properties from js to chrome-bootstrap gradle
 * Ignore <!-- html --> when parsing main page (fixes #510)